 Children must be 13 years old before they can work part-time.
 The employer is required to apply for a work permit within 7 days of employing the child.
 Failure to do so can result in a fine of up to £1,000.

 Information on what hours a child can work can be found in the application form under 'Apply for a work permit'.

 2 When is a permit required

 Some examples of the part time jobs that children can complete are:

 - office work

-- riding stables
+- working at a riding stables

 - domestic work in hotels and other buildings offering accommodation